Nazism in Sweden

 Nazism in Sweden has been more or less fragmented and unable to form a mass movement since its beginning in the early 1920s.
 Several hundred parties, groups, and associations existed from the movement's founding through the present.
 At most, purely Nazi parties in Sweden have collected around 27,000 votes in democratic parliamentary elections.
 The high point came in the municipal elections of 1934 when the Nazi parties were victorious in over one hundred electoral contests.
 As early as January 22, 1932, the Swedish Nazis had their first public meeting with Birger Furugård addressing an audience of 6000 at the Haymarket in Stockholm.

-Like their German counterparts, the Swedish Nazis were strongly anti-semitic and as early as May, 1945 became early adopters of Holocaust denial.
+Like their German counterparts, the Swedish Nazis were strongly antisemitic and as early as May, 1945 became early adopters of Holocaust denial.
 The Swedish Nazi groups persisted after the war until they were officially dissolved in 1950.
 During this post-war period, they were more or less completely inactive politically.
 In 1956, a new Swedish Nazi party, the Nordic Reich Party (NRP), was formed by Göran Assar Oredsson and Vera Oredsson (previously married to Nazi leader Sven-Olov Lindholm).
 This party brought together the heritage of the older Nazi generations in the 1980s when Swedish neo-Nazism began growing stronger, and they managed to gather some small groups of the new generation of Nazi skinheads.
 A Swedish white supremacist movement arose during this period, especially among some former criminal motorcycle gang members and younger white power skinhead youths.